 Nothing says camaraderie like a beach bonfire on a cool San Diego evening.
 At Mission Bay, there are many fire pits scattered across most of the Mission Bay beaches.
 Still, arrive early to claim one.
 Many are along the east side of the bay.

 Playa Pacifica at Leisure Lagoon, Ski Beach on Vacation Isle, and Fiesta Island are good choices.
-Also try Bahia Point, Bonita Cove, Crown Point, De Anza, South Shores, Sunset Point, Tecolote Shores, and Ventura Cove.
+Also, try Bahia Point, Bonita Cove, Crown Point, De Anza, South Shores, Sunset Point, and Ventura Cove.
 Be sure to follow bonfire regulations.
+This includes using only wood, charcoal, or paper products as fuel.

 There are a few services that will set up chairs, tiki torches, and fire pits on Mission Bay and Mission Beach beaches for even more convenience.
 Try the Beach Fire Guy.